 Many fields have key skills that can be efficiently practiced in just a few minutes a day, so long as you bring a lot of effort and concentration to this practice.
 Stay in the forearm plank for 2 minutes.
 Meditate for 3 minutes.
 Go through a 10-minute singing warmup.

-Such time-efficient exercises are also great in keeping the momentum going during periods when you cannot commit to a more involved regimen.
+Such time-efficient exercises are also great in keeping the momentum going during periods when you cannot commit to a more involved regimen of active learning strategies.